 The Quality of Life Research Center at Claremont Graduate University offers two streams of Ph.D. positions:

 - one in Positive Developmental Psychology

 - one in Positive Organizational Psychology

 Please visit their website or send an e-mail to firstname.lastname@example.org if you want to find out more.

 Option 2: University of East London (UEL)

-Although it’s not as clear as CGU’s program, appearently there is a possibility of doing a Ph.D. the University of East London as well.
-You can follow the link and fill in the form for further enquiry.
+Although it’s not as clear as CGU’s program, apparently there is a possibility of doing a Ph.D. at the University of East London as well.
+You can follow the link and fill in the form for further inquiry.